 Meet as many people as you can.
 Look for tasks that require that you interact with other offices or different sections of the organization.
 In highly regimented offices, you might ask your supervisor for permission to interview co-workers in different divisions.
 In more informal organizations, you might be required to interact with everyone in the office, and you can make the most of these interactions by introducing yourself and explaining your position.
 Get to know your fellow interns.
 Introduce yourself to co-workers in the elevator.
 Make friends with administrative assistants.
-You don't want to be seen as a social butterfly who spends all their time socializing, but a little friendliness can result in long time contacts.
+You don't want to be seen as a social butterfly who spends all their time socializing, but a little friendliness can result in long term contacts.
 When you leave, keep track of email addresses, and send follow up emails to particularly close contacts.
+You should also network with other Holy Cross alums in the fields that you are exploring.